Can Other Employees Testify on Your Behalf in a Florida Workers’ Compensation Case?

-Contact An Experienced Workers’ Compensation Lawyer In Florida
+Contact An Experienced Workers’ Compensation Lawyer

 If you or your spouse have been hurt at work, contact our office right away.
 If your workers’ comp claim has been denied, you may need to talk to a personal injury lawyer in Florida.
 Whether or not they can get you damages depends on why your claim was denied.
 If you did something that makes you ineligible to collect benefits, they may not be able to help.
 For example, if you were drunk or high at the time of your injury, you may not have a case.
 However, for the most part, workers in Florida should be eligible for benefits.

 Call today and schedule your free initial consultation.
-Your attorney in Lakeland will take the time to prepare your case so they can get you the money you deserve.
+Your attorney will take the time to prepare your case so they can get you the money you deserve.
 This may include statements from witnesses, including your coworkers.
 Thankfully, your workers’ comp lawyer knows how to prove these cases.
 They’ve handled dozens before just like yours.
 And remember – the consultation is free and you don’t pay anything until you settle your case.